0Architectus0/aws_arch4ML/README.md

-# Architecting for M: Timeseries Forecasting for Oklahoma
+# Architecting for ML: Timeseries Forecasting for Oklahoma Solar

 To predict the total daily incoming solar energy at 98 Oklahoma Mesonet sites